Orb-H/test_generator/HSKIM_DataStructure_2/README.md

 #### Generator made by Orb_H

 **Don't judge your answer with just file size!
 File format might be different each other!**
+**Don't Copy & Paste content inside the input!
+Your program won't read if problem occurs when saving new .txt file!**

 - input1.txt (78.3KB)
   - n: 200